-CBI works with industry partners and the Building Energy Codes Program to develop design and decision support tools and resources that demonstrate scalable and replicable approaches to achieve high-performance energy efficient new commercial buildings and major retrofits for a variety of building types.
+CBI works with industry partners to develop design and decision support tools and resources that demonstrate scalable and replicable approaches to achieve high-performance energy-efficient buildings for a variety of building types.
 These tools and resources serve to inform and guide decision-makers to increase investment in energy efficiency and prepare the workforce to more efficiently design and build commercial buildings.

 Advanced Energy Retrofit Guides: The Advanced Energy Retrofit Guides (AERGs) were created to help decision makers plan, design, and implement energy improvement projects in their facilities.
 With energy managers in mind, they present practical guidance for kick-starting the process and maintaining momentum throughout the project life cycle.